AntoniyaIvanova/SoftUni/C#/C# DB/DataBases Basics/02. Basic CRUD/README.md

 title** of all employees whose **salary is in the** **range \[20000, 30000\].**

-SELECT FirstName, LastName, JobTitle FROM Employees

-WHERE Salary BETWEEN 20000 AND 30000

 ### Example

 | **FirstName** | **LastName** | **JobTitle**          |